 Interest, Utility, and Information-carrier characteristics Scale.
 Respondents' interest was inquired in different types of health-related information providing platforms.
 Three constructed questions were used for inquiring the utility.
 Three questions with a 5-point Likert-type scale was used to inquire the information-carrier characteristics.
-All these scales were adopted from the previous two studies (van Stee, Yang, 2018; Basnyat et al., 2018).
+All these scales were adopted from the previous two studies (Basnyat et al., 2018; van Stee, Yang, 2018).